Everyone loves a great deal when booking flights. But unfortunately, booking flights while only focusing on price can cost you more in the end.

 And hopefully, you will avoid these costly mistakes when booking your flights in the future.

 1. The cheap flight that costs extra upon arrival

 Imagine you are searching for and comparing flight prices.
 You find that flight that costs you USD 100 less.

 You book it, and all is well.

-And, of course, the same logic applies to flights leaving very early in the morning – are you willing to spend the night before at the airport, or will you pay for an airport hotel, thus spending more money?
+The same logic applies to flights leaving very early in the morning – are you willing to spend the night before at the airport, or will you pay for an airport hotel, thus spending more money?

 2. The Unicorn Airline offers one flight a week at great prices